 If your lockfile is missing, SCA scanning might only detect partial or incorrect versions of NuGet packages.
 Lockfiles ensure precise dependency resolution.

-Use Directory.Packages.props (NuGet central package management) for an even cleaner approach to pinned versions.
+Use Directory.Packages.props (NuGet central package management) for an even cleaner approach to pinned versions across multiple projects.